Need LC State Data?

 We administer campus-wide surveys that inform strategic planning and administrative decisions.

-The following surveys are reoccurring surveys you will find: All Student Survey (administered annually), Graduate Follow-Up Survey (administered annually), and Campus Climate Survey (administered biennially).
-Please contact Mercedes Pearson at [email protected] if you are interested in the reports.
+The following surveys are reoccurring surveys we administer: Student Survey (administered annually), First-Destination Survey (administered semesterly), Campus Climate Survey (administered biennially), and Employee Survey (administered triennially).

 NWCCU Mid-cycle Report